edubart/nelua-lang/docs/pages/tutorial.md

 {% raw %}

-This is a basic tutorial for the Nelua Programming Language, for running your first application.
+This is a basic tutorial for writing your first application in the Nelua language.
 {: .lead}

-**Don't have Nelua installed yet?** Read the [installing tutorial](/installing/) first.
+**Don't have Nelua installed yet?** Read the [installation tutorial](/installing/) first.
 {: .callout.callout-info}

 ## Your first program

 You can code in Nelua much like you would code in Lua.
-For example, a hello world program is written much like in Lua:
+For example, a hello world program is written much the same:

 ```nelua
 print 'Hello world'
 ```

-This example is already in the repository as an example.
+This example is already in the examples folder in the repository.
 First clone the language repository if you haven't yet:

 ```bash